Elliotisnt/bretton-woods-decay/README.md

 ## What It Is

-This tool tracks nine slow-moving structural indicators that might signal a shift in dollar dominance:
+This tool tracks eight slow-moving structural indicators that might signal a shift in dollar dominance:

 | Indicator | What It Measures | Warning | Critical |
 |-----------|------------------|---------|----------|